 Over time, the paint can scratch, and you might accidentally drag your aquarium net or foil fish food packet along the rear and leave a nasty gash.

 Even if you are careful not to scratch it, the paint might just not hold up well to the wet environment that is your aquarium.

 To get rid of scratches, you basically have to strip off the paint and start again.

-If your paint is not designed to go on and stay on, then removing it can be a chore – typically involving hours slowly peeling away the paint with the help of a razor blade.
+If your paint is designed to go on and stay on, then removing it can be a chore – typically involving hours slowly peeling away the paint with the help of a razor blade.